wms2537/huaweiatlas200dk-tutorials/README.md

 As output pins, GPIO0, GPIO1, and GPIO2 must be connected to external pull- up resistors to increase driving capabilities.
 It is recommended that the value of pull-up resistance is 1–10 kilohm.

 ## Setup
-Latest SDK version at the time writing this is 20.1.0
+Latest SDK version at the time writing this is 20.1.0.
+Setup consists of several steps, mainly software and hardware.
+For hardware part, we have to flash an SD card with Ubuntu Server 18.04.05 for ARM.
+For software part, we have to setup some SDks and [MindStudio](https://www.huaweicloud.com/ascend/resources/tools/mindstudio/detail), an IDE with tools to program the atlas200dk.

 ### Prerequisite
 A computer/vm with Ubuntu18.04.